Note 14. Fair Value Measurements

 Level 1 – quoted prices in active markets for identical assets and liabilities.

-Level 2 – other significant observable inputs (including quoted prices for similar assets and liabilities, quoted prices for identical assets in inactive markets, interest rate, credit risk, etc.).
+Level 2 – other significant observable inputs (including quoted prices for similar assets and liabilities, interest rate, credit risk, etc.).

 Level 3 – significant unobservable inputs (including the Company’s own assumptions in determining the fair value of assets and liabilities).